 Standing at a critical pivot point with a new Executive Director, Riverlife engaged evolveEA to envision how to complete and enhance Pittsburgh’s riverfront Loop over the next ten years.
-The Completing the Loop report identifies specific projects and programs needed to complete and enhance the Loop and will guide Riverlife in carrying out their initial vision for the region’s riverfronts.
+The resulting Completing the Loop report articulates Riverlife’s vision, imagines projects for a world-class riverfront, and aligns the efforts of many stakeholders to create vibrant, equitable places.
 The design process engaged over 5,000 people in a virtual engagement process, interviews, and focus groups.

 Charting 20 years of progress, Completing the Loop describes steps needed to close landside trail gaps, strategies to get to the water’s edge, and the integration of on-river networks for a continuous river experience.
 The plan connects neighborhoods that have been disconnected by infrastructure such as highways and railroads, and proposes a system of equitably located facilities, services, and amenities.
 Unlike publicly owned park systems, Pittsburgh’s riverfronts rely on cooperation among public and private property owners, and the visioning process has cultivated relationships to address maintenance and realize ambitious projects.

 Completing the Loop’s Technical Assessment outlines key steps for the Allegheny, Monongahela, and Confluence “River Rooms” and identifies partners, projects, timelines, and issues critical to completion.
 The Scorecard rates progress for the Loop’s 25 segments and recommends how to improve each segment’s score, which rates Connectivity, Places, Maintenance, Ecology, and Experience.